 Saree 1.
 A bright red Mangalagiri cotton sari (Left)

 Saree 2.
-An Indigo blue cotton saree taken from my mother (Centre)
+An Indigo blue cotton saree was taken from my mother (Centre)

 Saree 3: An orange soft cotton saree from Sutrakaar weavers.
 (Right)

-Blouse 4: Ready to wear blouse from Umbara design with blockprinted design.
-(Right Bottom)
+Right Bottom: Blouse 4: Ready to wear blouse from Umbara design with block-printed design.

 Here are the different ways by which I styled all the pieces.